|

 7. You are required to submit your CD in a CD jewel case or paper

+CD sleeve.
 How this Homework Assignment will be graded:

 You should submit your Project on a CDR type disk.
 DO NOT use a